ibm-cloud-docs/workload-protection/agent-deploy-kube-helm.md

     ```
     {: pre}

-5. Verify the Helm chart `sysdig/sysdig-deploy` is listed.
+5. Verify that the Helm chart `sysdig/sysdig-deploy` is listed.

 ### Step 2.
 Create the values yaml file
 {: #agent-deploy-kube-helm-install-step2}